Freeman V. Horner

 Freeman Victor Horner (June 7, 1922 – December 1, 2005) was a United States Army officer and a recipient of the United States military's highest decoration—the Medal of Honor—for his actions in World War II.

 Biography

-Horner joined the army from Shamokin, Pennsylvania, in January 1941, and by November 16, 1944, was serving as a Staff Sergeant in Company K, 119th Infantry Regiment, 30th Infantry Division.
+Horner joined the army from Shamokin, Pennsylvania, in January 1941, and by November 16, 1944, was serving as a staff sergeant in Company K, 119th Infantry Regiment, 30th Infantry Division.
 On that day, in Würselen, Germany, he single-handedly attacked three German machine gun positions and killed or captured the soldiers manning them.
 For these actions, he was awarded the Medal of Honor a year later, on October 12, 1945.

 Horner reached the commissioned officer rank of major and served in the Korean War before leaving the Army.
 He died at age 83 in Columbus, Georgia.
 A section of U.S. Route 27 in Cataula, Georgia, as well as Georgia Route 219 in Columbus, Georgia, was named for him.
 He was married to Joyce Farmer Lott, who cared for him after his 1990 brain aneurysm.
-He was buried in Arlington National Cemetery, Arlington County, Virginia.
+He was buried at Arlington National Cemetery.